How We Use Your Data

 - Notifying employers on your application if you’re eligible for certain insurance affordability programs (advance payment of the premium tax credit or cost-sharing reductions).

 - Transferring your enrollment information to the appropriate organization or agency.
 This might be the issuer of the Marketplace plan that you selected, or a Medicaid or CHIP agency.

-- Making reports to the Internal Revenue Service about your enrollment in a qualified health plan through the Marketplace and about your eligibility for advanced payment of the premium tax credit, cost-sharing reductions, and/or a certification of exemption from the individual responsibility requirement(s)
+- Making reports to the Internal Revenue Service about your enrollment in a qualified health plan through the Marketplace and about your eligibility for advance payment of the premium tax credit, cost-sharing reductions, and/or a certification of exemption from the individual responsibility requirement(s)